 A dryer's main control board controls the voltage being sent to all of the appliance's electrical components.
 If a relay on the board has shorted, it may sent continuous voltage to the heating circuit causing the dryer to overhead.
 To help determine this, you can inspect the board for signs of damage or a shorted component.

 A clogged lint filter will cause a loss of air flow, which can cause the dryer to overheat and eventually trip the thermal fuse.
-For the best drying performance, clean the lint filter before starting the dryer.
-If you use dryer sheets, residue can build up on the lint filter.
-If you cannot blow air through the dryer lint filter it will need to be cleaned with a brush, soap, water.
+For the best drying performance, clean the lint filter before starting the dryer and be aware that dryer sheets can cause residue to build up on the lint filter.
+If you cannot blow air through the lint filter it will need to be cleaned with a brush, soap, and water.
 Confirm the lint filter housing and grille, if applicable, are free of lint build up as well.

 The cycling thermostat cycles the heat on and off to maintain the proper air temperature.
 If the thermostat is defective, it may keep the heat on too long, causing the dryer to get too hot.
 However, this is rarely the case.
 Before replacing the cycling thermostat check all the more commonly defective parts.
 If you have determined that all of the other components are working properly, test the thermostat by using a multimeter to test it for continuity.
 If the thermostat does not have continuity, replace it.